-Pacific Life sells annuities and insurance.
+Pacific Life sells annuities.
 Its headquarters is in Newport Beach, California.
 The humpback whale is its symbol.
+December 10, 2022.

 BlackRock and Franklin Templeton are asset management firms.
 They are portfolios.
-A portfolio as a collection of investments held by a person.
+A portfolio is a collection of investments held by a person.

-The importance of money cannot be overestimated, especially for people like myself who live in the city.
-It takes money to buy food, pay the rent & keep a truck on the road.
+The importance of money cannot be overestimated, especially for people who live in the city.
+We need money to buy food, pay rent & keep a vehicle on the road.